Travel Nursing Canada: A Comprehensive Guide

 How to Become a Travel Nurse in the U.S. as a Canadian Nurse

 Travel nursing for Canadian nurses is an excellent career path to take if you’re looking for a way to develop your skills, increase your earnings, and explore new places you’ve always wanted to see.
 But it also requires careful planning and preparation to ensure you have a stress-free experience.
-To become a travel nurse in the U.S., here are the steps and licensing requirements to get started:
+Here are the steps and licensing requirements to get started:

 Verify Your Credentials

-Each state in the U.S. has its own Board of Nursing, and they all have slightly different requirements.
+Each state in the U.S. has their own Board of Nursing, and they all have slightly different requirements.
 However, some common requirements across all states are:

 • Completing a nursing program equivalent to those in the U.S. like a Bachelor of Science in Nursing (BSN).